Travel by train to discover Peru's many natural wonders.

 Take the short flight to Jaipur for a 2-night stay at Trident Jaipur (or similar).
 (B)

 Depart for Agra.
-In the late-afternoon visit the impressive and imposing Agra Fort before gathering in the serene Mehtab Gardens to watch the sunset over the mesmerising Taj Mahal.
+In the late-afternoon visit the impressive and imposing Agra Fort before gathering to watch the sunset over the mesmerising Taj Mahal.
 The iconic structure is magical at this time of the day as the marble transforms its colour in the twilight.
 Overnight at the Radisson (or similar).
 (B)

 Optional sunrise visit to the Taj Mahal.
-Travel to Delhi for an overnight stay in the Holiday Inn Aerocity.
+Travel to Delhi for an overnight stay at Novotel New Delhi Aerocity.
 (B)